andycroll/andycroll.com/_posts/2021/2021-01-25-memoize-expensive-code.md

 If you're looking at method calls with parameters, you can create a memoized lookup table, but that's more complex than the examples in this article.

-Memoizing results of repeated database queries isn't strictly necessary as Rails does it's own caching at the SQL level.
+Memoizing results of repeated database queries isn't strictly necessary as Rails does its own caching at the SQL level.